cbare/cbare.github.io/_posts/2021-12-12-code-review-checklist.md

   - Test properties or invariants
 - Dependencies
   - Fewer is better
-  - Watch out for circular dependencies between modules
+  - Watch out for circular dependencies
 - Error handling
-  - What could go wrong and what should happen?
+  - What could go wrong and what should happen when it does?
   - Fail fast
 - Clean up
   - opened resources get closed; use finally
 - Logging
   - Log errors and very sparsely to INFO.
 - [Security][3]
+  - Least privilege
-  - Sanitize inputs
+  - Sanitize inputs; look for injection
   - If I was trying to steal data, how might I exploit this code?

 ## Style points